jeremford/aws-multi-region-codepipeline/README.md

 Some considerations when cleaning up (aka deleting the CloudFormation parent stacks) these resources:
 1. You can't delete an Aurora Replica while it's still replicating.
 You will need to promote it first, then delete it.
-2. With the mutli region CodePipeline, delete the entire Secondary Region before deleting the Primary Region stacks.
+2. With the mutli region CodePipeline, delete the entire secondary region before deleting the primary region stacks.

 ## The Pipelines